msakuta/rustrol/README.md

 # rustrol

-A control algorithm demonstration project with Rust
+A control algorithm demonstration project in Rust

 Try it now on your browser!